Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

-Alabama requires all locksmiths to hold a state-issued license before performing any locksmith work.
-To qualify, you must complete approved training, pass a background check, and work for (or own) a licensed locksmith company.
+Yes, Alabama requires every locksmith to hold a state-issued license before performing any locksmith work.
+Licenses are issued by the Alabama Electronic Security Board of Licensure (AESBL).
+To qualify, you must complete AESBL-approved training, pass state and federal background checks, and be employed by (or own) a licensed locksmith business.

 Does Alabama Require a Locksmith License?

 Yes.
-Alabama is one of the strictest states in the U.S. for locksmith licensing.
+Alabama is one of the strictest states in the country for locksmith licensing.
 You cannot legally work as a locksmith without a license from the Alabama Electronic Security Board of Licensure (AESBL).
-This mandate applies to all residential, commercial, and automotive services.
+The requirement applies to residential, commercial, and automotive locksmith services.

-The state classifies locksmiths as “security professionals.”
-This means your license covers traditional mechanical lock work as well as modern electronic security systems.
+The state classifies locksmiths as “security professionals,” which means the license covers traditional mechanical lock work as well as modern electronic security systems.

 Alabama law defines locksmith work broadly.
-You are considered a locksmith if you perform any of the following for compensation:
+You are considered a locksmith if you perform any of the following for pay:

 Step 1: Complete Approved Training

-You must complete an AESBL-approved course before applying.
-Common 2026 options include:
+You must complete an AESBL-approved course before you apply.
+The main 2026 options are:

-• ALOA Proficiency Registration Program (PRP): The national standard for identifying keys and lock mechanisms.
+• ALOA Proficiency Registration Program (PRP): the national standard covering key identification and lock mechanisms.

 • AESBL Certified Licensed Locksmith Alabama Exam.